t04glovern/azure-iot-trashe/DEVPOST.md

 # Trashè

 Trashè is a SmartBin which aim to help you get better at recycling.
-Making use of Azure Cognitive Services to create a deep learning model to detect plastic, glass and metal recyclables in real time, using Azure IOT Edge to perform inference and transport predictions to other Azure Services.
+Making use of Azure Cognitive Services to create a deep learning model to detect plastic, glass and metal recyclables in real time, using Azure IoT Edge to perform inference and transport predictions to other Azure Services.

 ## Inspiration